-Please be assured that all of us - administration, faculty, and staff - are here for you.
-We want you to succeed and will do all we can, by God's grace, to help you do so.
-God bless you and keep you!
+Please know that all of us at Johnson-administration, faculty, and staff-want the very best for you.
+We want you to be successful in your education, and we'll do all we can to help you toward that goal.